 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Time Management: Managing one’s own time and the time of others.

 - Licensed Occupational Therapy Assistant

-- Certified Occupational Therapy Assistant (COTA)
+- Certified Occupational Therapy Assistant-Licensed (COTA-L)

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

 The salary for Occupational Therapy Assistants ranges between about $39,620 and $80,980 a year.